anthipe/Cyber-Deception-Techniques-Through-the-Use-of-Honeytokens/README.md

 Attacker Behavior: Captured logs revealed attempts at SQL Injection, Path Traversal, and Privilege Escalation (GRANT ALL PRIVILEGES).

-## Safety Warning
+> [!CAUTION]
-This project contains intentional vulnerabilities for research purposes.
+This project contains intentional vulnerabilities for research purposes.\

-DO NOT use default passwords (e.g., password1, password2, password3, password4) in a production environment.
+> DO NOT use default passwords (e.g., password1, password2, password3, password4) in a production environment.\

-DO NOT expose this infrastructure to the public internet without proper monitoring.
+> DO NOT expose this infrastructure to the public internet without proper monitoring.

 ### Thesis Committee
 Student: Petridou Anthi